owenmcfadden2/RecipeAnalysis/README.md

 By: Owen McFadden and David Goldstein

 ## Introduction
 For our project, we wanted to dive into how protein content relates to the rating of different recipes.
+Protein is an absolutely essential part of our daily diet, helping to build and repair our muscles, supports immune function and is a key contributor in the production of enzymes and hormones.
+Many people don't consume enough protein, especially adults as they get older, and this could be due to the fact that **maybe high-protein recipes simply don't taste as good**.
+To investigate this, we'll work with two dataframes taken off of the internet.

 To begin, here is a brief introduction of the datasets we’re working with, “RAW_recipes.csv” and “interactions.csv”
 * RAW_recipes has 83782 rows each of which represents a recipe, and 12 columns: